 Being involved in a car accident is stressful enough without having to worry about sticking to a to-do list afterward.
-But there are a number of things you can do in the immediate aftermath of a traffic accident that will go a long way toward protecting your legal rights in any resulting car accident lawsuit or insurance claim.
+But it's important to do what you can to make a record of what happened.
+Once you've made sure everyone is okay, one of your top priorities should be taking pictures of the accident scene, vehicle damage, and other details related to the crash.
+By carefully and thoroughly photographing the aftermath of your crash, you can protect your legal rights in any resulting car accident lawsuit or insurance claim.

 Pictures like these can also help refresh your memory down the road when you're speaking to the insurance company or testifying in a car accident deposition or in court.

 Try to take pictures of: